AndrewWhitaker/go-url-shortener/README.md

 Postgres is also widely supported by open source ORMs and other database tooling.

+##### A note on GORM & `AutoMigrate`

+I wouldn't ever use something like `AutoMigrate` in a "real" application.
+Database migrations need to be carefully and deliberately applied, typically with a schema evolution process that exists outside of your application startup.

 ##### Downsides and Alternatives Considered

 I considered the following other database technologies: